 - Please review the ACCESS FAQ: Rules & Eligibility Guidelines before you begin applying.

-- Once you have reviewed this, you can locate the application through the ‘Self Service’ section of PeopleSoft and clicking on "Childcare Scholarship App" link (see link below).
+- Once you have reviewed this, you can locate the application through your ‘Self-Service’ section of PeopleSoft.
+Click on the “My Benefits” tile, click on the “Child Care Scholarships” drop-down menu on the left-hand side, and select “Application” (see link below).
 You will need to login with your HarvardKey.

 - Assemble copies of the necessary documents and paperwork.

 - Submit supporting documents.
 Print the document checklist found within the application as your cover sheet.
-Paperwork packets can be dropped off in person or mailed (postmarked by Wednesday, August 9, 2017).
-Remember this is sensitive and confidential information, so if mailing we recommend using certified mail.
+Paperwork packets must be received or postmarked by Wednesday, August 8, 2018.
+See section above for secure document submission instructions.

 - Receive award notification and instructions for claiming the funds.

-APPLY NOW! through PeopleSoft (go to Self-Service -> Childcare Scholarship App)
+APPLY NOW! through PeopleSoft (go to My Benefits tile -> Child Care Scholarships -> Application).

 If you have more questions, please see the FAQs contained within the ACCESS FAQ: Rules & Eligibility Guidelines.
 You will find answers to question such as: Am I eligible?
 How much can I expect to receive?
 When can I expect to receive funds?
 What if my spouse/partner is unemployed?
 And much more.

 A note on reimbursement payments:

 The ACCESS child care scholarship is a reimbursement program – you will only be reimbursed up to your award amount OR your total costs if these are less than your award.